memfault/interrupt/_drafts/memfault-matter.md

 <!-- excerpt start -->

-I'm Markus, software engineer @ [Tridonic](https://tridonic.com), where we are working on [Internet-connected wireless lighting solutions](http://www.tridonic.com/matter) based on the [matter standard](https://csa-iot.org/all-solutions/matter/).
-To be able to monitor the reliability of those devices we've been using Memfault and tied it into matter/Thread and its UDP/IPv6 stack based on the Nordic Connect SDK.
+I'm Markus, software engineer @ [Tridonic](https://tridonic.com), where we are working on [Internet-connected wireless lighting solutions](http://www.tridonic.com/matter) based on the [Matter standard](https://csa-iot.org/all-solutions/matter/).
+To be able to monitor the reliability of those devices we've been using Memfault and tied it into Matter/Thread and its UDP/IPv6 stack based on the Nordic Connect SDK.
 In the following, I'll show you the modifications we've done to enable Memfault in an IPv6 solution.

 <!-- excerpt end -->